-$$F{\text{prof}} = F{\text{net}} + f,$$ 4.28 $F{\text{prof}} = 29 \text{ N} + 24.0 \text{ N} = 53 \text{ N}.$ 4.29 Discussion It is interesting that this force is significantly less than the 150-N force the professor exerted backward on the floor.
+$$F{\text{prof}} = F{\text{net}} + f,$$ 4.28 $$F{\rm prof} = 29 \text{ N} + 24.0 \text{ N} = 53 \text{ N}.$$ 4.29 Discussion It is interesting that this force is significantly less than the 150-N force the professor exerted backward on the floor.
 Not all of that 150-N force is transmitted to the cart; some of it accelerates the professor.
 The choice of a system is an important analytical step both in solving problems and in thoroughly understanding the physics of the situation (which is not necessarily the same thing).

-Gravity Force Lab Visualize the gravitational force that two objects exert on each other.
+PHET EXPLORATIONS Gravity Force Lab Visualize the gravitational force that two objects exert on each other.
 Change properties of the objects in order to see how it changes the gravity force.
-Click to view content (https://phet.colorado.edu/sims/html/gravity-force-lab/latest/gravity-force-lab_en.html) Figure 4.11

-4.5 Normal, Tension, and Other Examples of Forces Forces are given many names, such as push, pull, thrust, lift, weight, friction, and tension.
+Click to view content (https://openstax.org/books/college-physics-2e/pages/4-4-newtons-third-law-of-motion-symmetry-in-forces) PhET 4.5 Normal, Tension, and Other Examples of Forces LEARNING OBJECTIVES By the end of this section, you will be able to: - Define normal and tension forces. - Apply Newton's laws of motion to solve problems involving a variety of forces. - Use trigonometric identities to resolve weight into components.
+Forces are given many names, such as push, pull, thrust, lift, weight, friction, and tension.
 Traditionally, forces have been grouped into several categories and given names relating to their source, how they are transmitted, or their effects.
 The most important of these categories are discussed in this section, together with some interesting applications.
 Further examples of forces are discussed later in this text.
 Normal Force Weight (also called force of gravity) is a pervasive force that acts at all times and must be counteracted to keep an object from falling.
-You definitely notice that you must support the weight of a heavy object by pushing up on it when you hold it stationary, as illustrated in Figure 4.12(a).
-But how do inanimate objects like a table support the weight of a mass placed on them, such as shown in Figure 4.12(b)?
+You definitely notice that you must support the weight of a heavy object by pushing up on it when you hold it stationary, as illustrated in Figure 4.11(a).
+But how do inanimate objects like a table support the weight of a mass placed on them, such as shown in Figure 4.11(b)?
 When the bag of dog food is placed on the table, the table actually sags slightly under the load.
 This would be noticeable if the load were placed on a card table, but even rigid objects deform when a force is applied to them.
 Unless the object is deformed beyond its limit, it will exert a restoring force much like a deformed spring (or trampoline or diving board).
 The greater the deformation, the greater the restoring force.
 So when the load is placed on the table, the table sags until the restoring force becomes as large as the weight of the load.
 At this point the net external force on the load is zero.
 That is the situation when the load is stationary on the table.
 The table sags quickly, and the sag is slight so we do not notice it.
 But it is similar to the sagging of a trampoline when you climb onto it.